17 Bruton Street, Mayfair: Birthplace of Princess Elizabeth of York

 The Duchess of York arrived at the property on 6 April 1926 in preparation for the birth of her first child.
 On the evening of 20 April the then Home Secretary Sir William Joynson-Hicks was summoned to No. 17 to be present for the birth, and during the morning of 21 April the Duchess gave birth to Princess Elizabeth of York, reportedly in a "quiet room at the back overlooking the garden," on the first floor of the house.
 Later on the same day the baby Princess' paternal grandparents King George V and Queen Mary were driven from Windsor Castle to 17 Bruton Street to see their new granddaughter.

-The Duke and Duchess of York and the young Princess left the house on 10 August 1926 to visit the Duchess' ancestral home Glamis Castle.
+The Duke and Duchess of York and the young Princess left the house on 10 August 1926 to visit the Duchess's ancestral home Glamis Castle.
 They continued to use the house as a temporary London residence, and were photographed on the front steps in January 1927 when they departed for their tour of Australia and New Zealand, during which they opened the newly-finished Commonwealth Parliament House in Canberra.
 Their household had relocated from 17 Bruton Street by the time they returned from the tour in mid-1927.

 Commercial use and demolition

 By January 1930 the house was available to be leased for commercial use.
 During the same year it was one of approximately fifteen mansions on Bruton Street (including Nos.
 11–19 and 15–20) purchased by the Canadian Pacific Railway Company, with the intention to demolish the houses to construct a large luxury hotel.
 The combined size of the parcel of land containing the 15 houses was 54,460 square feet; advertisements for an auction to sell as 99-year lease of the site, scheduled for 8 November 1930, note that the combined ground rent of the properties was £5,600.
 Plans for the construction of a hotel on the site were postponed in May 1931, and it was later announced in February 1934 that No. 17 Bruton Street would be used as the Company's headquarters in London.

 Commemorative plaque at 17 Bruton Street, Mayfair.

-The house was demolished in March 1937; the The Daily Telegraph reported that it would be replaced by a 145-foot office tower, noting that during the 1930s much of Bruton Street had been commercialised, and that the remaining buildings which "retain the appearance of private houses are in nearly every case dressmarkers' shops and offices."
+The house was demolished in March 1937; The Daily Telegraph reported that it would be replaced by a 145-foot office tower, noting that during the 1930s much of Bruton Street had been commercialised, and that the remaining buildings which "retain the appearance of private houses are in nearly every case dressmarkers' shops and offices."
 In 1938 Berkeley Square House was constructed over a large parcel of land which included the site where 17 Bruton Street had stood; the new building was reportedly one of the largest office blocks in Europe at the time of its construction, and one of London's first major reinforced concrete buildings.

 A plaque outside the existing building commemorates the site as the birthplace of Queen Elizabeth II.